skip to main content

 Energy & Renewable Resources

-Greenbaum's energy and renewable resources practice offers a comprehensive range of legal services for energy generation and delivery projects across New Jersey.
+Greenbaum's energy & renewable resources practice offers a comprehensive range of legal services for energy generation and delivery projects across New Jersey.
 While our attorneys possess decades of experience in regulated utility services, the group's primary focus is supporting the growing demand for distributed energy resources, renewables, traditional and alternative energy production, competitive energy procurement, energy efficiency, and sustainable development.

 Our team has extensive expertise in both the traditional (fossil fuel) energy and renewable energy sectors, providing strategic solutions for clients navigating New Jersey’s evolving energy landscape and the impacts of new technologies, changing regulations, and market demands.
 We integrate our deep knowledge of energy law with substantial experience in commercial real estate, business transactions, land use and redevelopment permitting, environmental compliance, brownfields development, project financing, tax incentives, eligibility for renewable energy certificates (RECs) and net-metering, carbon reduction credit, brokerage agreements, and related litigation.